beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Integer

 An integer is a whole number (not fractional) that can be positive, negative or 0.
-Integer can be of different size, but the most used one is 32-bit integer (defined `int` in C).
+Integers can be of different size, but the most used one is 32-bit integer (defined `int` in C).
 An integer can be defined as _signed_ or _unsigned_. `unsigned int` integer are only positive (or 0) an goes from 0 (`00000000000000000000000000000000`) to 4,294,967,295 (`11111111111111111111111111111111`). `signed int` can be positive, negative or 0.
 The most significant bit is used to determine whether the number is positive or negative (i.e. if the first bit is `0`, the integer is positive; if the first bit is `1`, the integer is negative).
-Integer will described in more details in chapter [Integer overflow](#).
+Integers will described in more details in chapter [Integer overflow](#).

 ### Float